celery/celery/docs/userguide/optimizing.rst

 reached an unacceptable size.
 This way you can take appropriate action like adding new worker nodes, or revoking unnecessary tasks.

-.. [*] The chapter is available to read for free here:
-       `The back of the envelope`_.
-The book is a classic text.
-Highly recommended.

 .. _`Programming Pearls`: http://www.cs.bell-labs.com/cm/cs/pearls/

 .. _`The back of the envelope`: